 With an electric starter and lightweight body, this cross-country master comes with TPI (Transfer Port Fuel Injection), eliminating the need for premix.
-All-new for 2022, this two-stroke dirt bike also has a newer, more flexible frame, elevated riding position, and superb KTM components and build.
+Updated for 2023, this two-stroke dirt bike also has a newer, more flexible frame, elevated riding position, and superb KTM components and build.

 Best Two-Strokes – Sherco

 Founded in 1998 and based in Spain and France, the company was initially famed for its trials bikes.
 In 2003 the company began producing other off-road dirt bikes and currently focuses on enduro, more so than trials bikes.